neondatabase/website/content/docs/tutorial/data-recovery-with-branching.md

 enableTableOfContents: true
 ---

-Suppose that you asked a fellow developer, Albert Einstein III, to finish populating the `elements` table with data.
-Being rather absent minded, Albert inserted a few duplicate rows.
-You noticed the duplicates when running the following query:
+Suppose that you tried to populate the `elements` table with more data but you accidentally inserted several duplicate rows:

 ```sql
 SELECT * FROM elements ORDER BY id;